NicolasLagaillardie/mpst_rust_github/artifact.md

 ./scripts/ping_pong_mesh_ring.sh # This will take more than 24 hours
 ```

-__Note__: we have executed this script on the high performance computing server,
+__Note__: we have executed this script on a high performance computing server,
 and running the whole script took over 24 hours.
 Progress is shown while running each benchmark.